 In addition to this general threshold level, there are some additional reference numbers when using CO2 baited light traps that can also be used.
-Trap collections of more than 300 Aedes vigilax or 500 Culex annulirostris within 500m of residential areas indicates a pest problem and potential disease risk, triggering increased public awareness activities.
-Trap collections of over 500 Culex annulirostris within 500m of residential areas would be regarded as a severe pest problem and potentially a significant disease risk.
-This will trigger discussions with QLD Health regarding the appropriate control response.
+Trap collections of more than 300 Aedes vigilax or 500 Culex annulirostris within 500 metres of residential areas indicates a pest problem and potential disease risk, triggering increased public awareness activities.
+Trap collections of over 500 Culex annulirostris within 500 metres of residential areas a severe pest problem and potentially a significant disease risk.
+This will trigger discussions with QH regarding the appropriate control response.